 are all of Dayton Children's locations open?

-Please explore the sections below for more detailed information about accessing care at Dayton Children's and additional resources.
-If you have additional questions about the coronavirus please call your clinic directly, or call our COVID-19 parent hotline at 1-888-746-KIDS (5437) from 8:00 am - 8:00 pm.
+Please explore the sections below for more detailed information about accessing care at Dayton Children's.
+If you have additional questions, please call your clinic directly, or call our COVID-19 parent hotline at 1-888-746-KIDS (5437) from 8:00 am - 8:00 pm.

-We are here for you and your family during this unprecendented time.
-We have all the answers to your questions about upcoming appointments, visitor restrictions, open locations, and more.
+We are here for you and your family and have answers to your questions about upcoming appointments and surgeries, visitor restrictions, and more.

 We have implemented visitor restrictions to limit the number of people in the hospital.
-All of these efforts are to help keep our patients, families and staff safe, and prevent the spread of COVID-19.
+These efforts are to help keep our patients, families and staff safe, and prevent the spread of COVID-19.

 We are committed to doing our best to keep our partnering health care professionals informed about the latest efforts being put into place at Dayton Children's.
 We also have resources for health care professionals, schools and child care centers to help you navigate the pandemic.
 Visit our COVID-19 resource hub for health care professionals to find additional resources.

 Our knowledge of COVID-19 is regularly evolving.
 We have answered our most commonly asked questions below and provided links to trusted local and national resources.